EkataU/CS_6350_Machine_Learning/Decision Tree/README.md

 The dataset is from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/car+evaluation).
 In this task, we have 6 car attributes, and the label is the evaluation of the car.
 There are 1000 training examples and 728 test examples.

 #### Attributes and Labels:
--Buying - Very High, High, Medium, Low
+- Buying - Very High, High, Medium, Low
--Maintenance - Very High, High, Medium, Low
+- Maintenance - Very High, High, Medium, Low
--Number of Doors - 2, 3, 4, 5+
+- Number of Doors - 2, 3, 4, 5+
--Persons - 2, 4, More than 4
+- Persons - 2, 4, More than 4
--Lug Boot - Big, Medium, Small
+- Lug Boot - Big, Medium, Small
--Safety - High, Medium, Small
+- Safety - High, Medium, Small
--Label - Unacceptable, Acceptable, Good, Very Good
+- Label - Unacceptable, Acceptable, Good, Very Good
 ### How To Run
 `python3 ID3.py car ig`